sambow23/Dell-XPS-13-7390-macOS/README.md

 GPU/Display
 -----
 Getting the Intel UHD Graphics 630 took quite a bit of effort to work properly, It uses the natively supported `device-id` `ig-platform-id`, but required framebuffer patches in order for the internal display and HDMI over USB-C to function correctly.
+The 4K version of this laptop should work fine without further patches.

 The internal display brightness controls worked out of box when using `SSDT-PNLF-CFL`.